apache/spark/docs/sql-ref-syntax-aux-cache-refresh-function.md

 ---
 layout: global
-title: UNCACHE TABLE
+title: REFRESH FUNCTION
-displayTitle: UNCACHE TABLE
+displayTitle: REFRESH FUNCTION
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with